ghastlymirror/ghastlyastro/src/content/blog/forest-hike.md

 ---
-title: Nature Photography, Forest Hike
+title: Nature Photography - Forest Hike
 date: 2022-03-08
 description: On a sunny day in June I decided to take a hike on this nature reserve situated in the Portuguese town of Vila do Conde.
 Armed with my Camera I got some photos.
 category: